ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-cifar.rst

 How to use Tune with PyTorch
 ============================

-Hyperparameter tuning can make the difference between an average model and a highly accurate one.
-Often simple things like choosing a different learning rate or changing a network layer size can have a dramatic impact on your model performance.
-Fortunately, Tune makes exploring these optimal parameter combinations easy - and works nicely together with PyTorch.

 In this walkthrough, we will show you how to integrate Tune into your PyTorch training workflow.
 We will follow `this tutorial from the PyTorch documentation
 <https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html>`_ for training